 This option suits people who already have access to blood tests elsewhere and are comfortable arranging and sending results themselves.

 Shared care is not part of intake.
-It is only available to request after at least 6 months of well monitored care, and only where a GP agrees.
+It is only available to request after at least 6 months of well-monitored care, and only where your GP agrees.

-A monthly payment option is also available for people who would prefer to spread the cost of care more predictably.
+A monthly payment option is available for people who would prefer to spread the cost of ongoing care more predictably.

-The monthly payment option is not a subscription.
-It does not tie you into paying for a set number of months or years, and it does not change what is included in your care.
+This is not a subscription.
+It does not require you to commit to paying for a set number of months or years, and it does not change what is included in your gender-affirming care.

-If you need to pause or stop your care, monthly payments can also stop until you are ready to access services and support again.
+If you need to pause or stop your care, monthly payments can be suspended until you are ready to access services and support again.

 For the full current pricing breakdown and the latest payment FAQs, please see our Pricing page.